xtpub/api-doc/rest-api-v1-en.md

 API accesskey: There is the Access Key in the API Key you applied for.

 Timestamp (nonce): The timestamp of your application's request, 13-bit milliseconds.
-UBIEX will verify the validity of your API request based on this timestamp.
+XT will verify the validity of your API request based on this timestamp.

 Signature: A value calculated by the signature to ensure the signature is valid and has not been tampered.
-UBIEX uses HmacSHA256.
+XT uses HmacSHA256.

 ### Signing steps